Open Search

 The Payoff: Career Prospects and Salary

 Time, cost, and commitment aside, for many students, a Doctorate in Psychology is the right choice for their career goals, and for those people, a doctorate pays off after graduation, especially with licensure.
-With a doctorate degree, you will qualify for a greater range of jobs than those who only hold a bachelor’s or Master’s degree—and you’ll have a good shot of landing the job you really want, too.
+With a doctoral degree, you will qualify for a greater range of jobs than those who only hold a bachelor’s or master’s degree—and you’ll be better positioned when pursuing the job you really want, too.

 • Research psychologist